How Old are Chicks at the Store?

 How To Introduce Chicks To Your Backyard

-“Who will share his house and his food with a stranger chicks?”
+“Who will share his house and his food with a stranger?”

-• It’s important to show patience with your old flock of chickens, and slowly introduce your new chicks to your flock so the old flock will recognize the chicks as friends or their part.
+• It’s essential to show patience with your old flock of chickens, and slowly introduce your new chicks to your flock so the old flock will recognise the chicks as friends or their part.

 • Keep your chicks in a separate house or coop from the old flock to prevent the chicks from biting and aggression.

-• Keep your eyes on the interaction between new and old flocks, the more distant between them the better will be your chicks.
-Gradually they will get to know each other.
+• Keep your eyes on the interaction between the new and old flocks.
+The more distant they are, the better your chicks will be.
+Gradually, they will get to know each other.

-• When your chicks reach at least 12-23 weeks of age then start trying to interact with both the old and new.
+• When your chicks are at least 12-23 weeks old, they should start trying to interact with both the old and the new.

 Expert Recommendation to Buy Chickens